Regression Based Expected Shortfall Backtesting: Theory

 \begin{definition} A \textit{backtest} for the series of forecasts $\bigl\{ \hat \rho_t,\, t=1,\dots,T \bigr\}$ for the $d$-dimensional risk measure (functional) $\rho$ relative to the realized return series $\bigl\{ Y_t,\, t=1,\dots,T \bigr\}$ is a function

-which maps the return and forecast series onto the respective $p$-value of the test. \end{definition}
+which maps the return and forecast series onto the respective test decision. \end{definition}

+The core message of this definition is that besides the realized return series, a backtest for some risk measure is only allowed to require forecasts for this risk measure as input parameters.
 This strict differentiation becomes relevant in the context of backtesting ES as, in contrast to the existing VaR backtests, the recently proposed ES backtests require further input parameters such as forecasts for the VaR, the volatility, or the entire tail distribution.
 The demand for these further quantities induces the following practical problems.
 First, the regulatory authorities who rely on such backtesting methods do not necessarily receive forecasts from the financial institutions for the additional information required by these tests, which makes such backtests inapplicable for the regulatory authorities.
 Second, a rejection of the tests does not necessarily imply that the ES is misspecified, but that the forecasts for any of the input components are misspecified.
-Consequently, these tests are in fact not backtests for the ES, but rather backtests for vectors of risk measures, or the entire tail distribution.
+Consequently, these tests are in fact not backtests for the ES, but rather backtests for some vector of risk measures (or the entire tail distribution).

-The two novel regression based ES backtests we propose in the next section are the first backtests for the ES which follow Definition \ref{def::ProperBacktest} as they only require forecasts for the ES.
-This makes these tests the first ES backtests in this sense.